-I reconcile the model with the empirical evidence by incorporating mental accounting (Graham and McDowall 2024, Shefrin and Thaler 1988), which generates a strong negative effect on the MPC through a novel behavioral switching mechanism.
-The consideration of mental accounting is motivated by extensive behavioral literature on consumer choice (e.g., Thaler 1985, Milkman and Beshears 2009, Hastings and Shapiro 2013) and recent macroeconomic studies that find evidence of mental accounting in responses to transitory income (e.g., Sahm et al. 2012, Baugh et al. 2021, Bernard 2023, Boehm et al. 2024).
+The theoretical and numerical results call for another mechanism to account for the empirical findings.
+I reconcile the model with the data by incorporating mental accounting (Graham and McDowall 2024, Shefrin and Thaler 1988), which generates a strong negative effect on the MPC through a novel behavioral switching mechanism.
+The consideration of mental accounting is motivated by extensive behavioral literature on consumer choice (e.g., Thaler 1985, Milkman and Beshears 2009, Hastings and Shapiro 2013) and recent macroeconomic studies that find evidence of mental accounting in responses to transitory income (e.g., Baugh et al. 2021, Bernard 2023, Boehm et al. 2024).